yuvalmGS/gigaspaces-wiki-jekyll/xap97/pojo-support.markdown

 - `<CLASSPATH>\config\mapping` folder, or
 - The same package where the class file is located using the format `<<Class Name>>.gs.xml`.

+## User Defined Space Class Fields

+You may have user defined data types (non-primitive data types) with your Space class.
+These should implement the `Serializable` or `Externalizable` interface.
+The user defined class nested fields can be used with queries and can be indexed.
+See the [Nested Properties](./sqlquery.html#Nested Properties) and the [Nested Properties Indexing](./indexing.html#Nested Properties Indexing) section for details.

+{%comment%}
 ## Jini Entry Handling

 All `net.jini.core.entry.Entry` based classes meta data methods are not supported with POJO based classes.
 These include: __setEntryInfo() , \__getEntryInfo() , \__setEntryUID() , \__getEntryUID() ,_\_getSpaceIndexedFields().
 With POJO based space domain classes, meta data is declared using relevant annotations or xml tags. see the [POJO Metadata](./pojo-metadata.html) for details.
+{%endcomment%}

 ## Reference Handling